danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 -init-gateways -gateway-interface=enp0s9 -gateway-nexthop="$NEXTHOP"
 ```

-* For both the above cases, ovnkube will create a OVS bridge on top of
+For both master and node initializations above, ovnkube will create an
-your physical interface and move the IP address and route informations
+OVS bridge on top of your physical interface and move the IP address
-from the physical interface to OVS bridge.
-If you are using Ubuntu
+and route information from the physical interface to OVS bridge.
+If you
-and OVS startup scripts are systemd (e.g: there is a file called
+are using Ubuntu and OVS startup scripts are systemd (e.g: there is a file
-/lib/systemd/system/ovsdb-server.service) , you will have to add the
+called /lib/systemd/system/ovsdb-server.service) , you will have to add the
 following line to /etc/default/openvswitch

 ```